 If you have just started blogging or you have been doing it for a while, it’s a good idea to make sure you’ve got these 5 blog posts on your site.
 Why?
 Because these blog posts talk about you, your brand, speak to your customers and help make sales.
 Remember, we don’t want to blog all willy-nilly with no purpose.
 We want to blog to educate our readers so they can know, like and trust us.
 We also want to provide content that consumers and decision makers are looking for to help them make an informed decision to buy.

 But wait a minute.
-Do you have a blog yet?
+First things first.
+Do you even have a blog yet?
 Are you thinking about starting one?
 If you don’t have a blog yet or are thinking about starting one, great!
 If you are interesting in starting your own blog, I can help you do it quickly and cheaply.
 I have created a step-by-step tutorial on how to set up a WordPress blog in about 5 minutes.
 And for a limited time, you can get web hosting service from Blue Host for as low as $3.95 a month, which is ridiculously cheap.
 As an added bonus, you’ll get a free domain name ($15 value) through my Blue Host link if you purchase at least one year of web hosting service.
 So you can save money by signing up for Blue Host and get started on your dream of starting a blog today!

-There’s a lot of stuff you need to have on your blog, like a Contact page and so on.
+Alright, hopefully your blog is all set up.
+Now, let’s get back to those 5 blog posts you must have on your mom blog.
+Because there’s a lot of stuff you need to have on your blog, like a Contact page and so on.
 But here are 5 blog post ideas that you need to have on your blog.
 It doesn’t matter what you’re blogging about or what your niche is.
 If your blog is your business, then the following 5 blog post ideas will help your blog stand out and make customers.